dwids/.github.io-/bas/series.md

 #### Chapelwaite
 `horror`
 In the 1850s, Captain Charles Boone relocates his family to his ancestral home in the small, sleepy town of Preacher's Corners.
 Charles will soon have to confront the secrets of his family's history and fight to end the darkness.
-Based on the short story "Jerusalem's Lot" by American writer Stephen King
+Based on the short story "Jerusalem's Lot" by American writer Stephen King.
+[Trailer](https://youtu.be/5Oe21SFan_0)
 - 10 part series on **Stan**

 #### Ted Lasso
  `comedy drama sport`
 Follows an American football coach Ted Lasso who heads to the U.K. to manage a struggling London football team in the top flight of English football.
+[Trailer for s01](https://youtu.be/3u7EIiohs6U)
 - Season 1 and Season 2 (in progress) on **Apple TV+**

 #### For All Mankind